Yuzurukyun/yuzuru-desu/README.md

 - [Docker Hub](https://hub.docker.com/)

 ## fly.io
-The bot is being hosted for free with [fly.io](https://fly.io/).
+The bot is being hosted for free with fly.io BaaS (backend as a service).
 The fly.toml needs to be configured without healthchecks and without assigning ports to the bot application.

 The flyctl.exe is required when using fly.io.
 For Windows, the flyctl.exe should be placed in the same directory as the repository.

 To download flyctl.exe for Windows, run: